 Due to the close historical ties between the United States and France, built on the American Revolution (1775-1783), there are many monuments in France celebrating Franco-American friendship — and there are excellent guides to discovering them.
 Along with the interactive map above, the Rochambeau Chapter has compiled a comprehensive guide to monuments in Paris and elsewhere in France.

-This guide to NSDAR monuments and landmarks in France is presented by the Rochambeau Chapter, NSDAR, as part of its “Open Hospitality” initiative to promote bi-cultural exchanges between its members, associate members, and other NSDAR members, direct descendants of French or American Patriot ancestors who fought for the cause of American independence.
-We invite you to check how this document is protected under copyright laws.
-[REFERENCES]
+These guides to NSDAR-linked monuments in France are presented as part of the chapter’s “Open Hospitality” initiative, which aims to promote bi-cultural exchanges between chapter members, associate members and other DAR members, direct descendents of French and American patriots who fought for American independence.
+Monuments & Landmarks (download pdf)